 "Deed" means this Deed and includes any amendments to this Deed made in accordance with this Deed.

-"Directors" mean directors or trustees as the case may be, of the Corporate Entity.
+"Directors" mean directors or trustees, as the case may be, of the Corporate Entity.

 "Fishing Enterprise" means a fishing operation established by Ngāti Apa ki te Rā Tō Trust under clause 8.2 to utilise annual catch entitlement from its Settlement Quota.